Welcome to another blog and income update where I will show you how I earned a full-time income as a part-time blogger.

 I will talk about that later in the post.

 Last month was also the time where I took part in one of my first big affiliate launches.
-I have never done that, and it was great.
+I have never done that before, and it was great.

 I learned so much from this launch and being with so many big bloggers on the same platform was a great experience.